 Patiromer sorbitex calcium, which consists of patiromer, a nonabsorbed cation-exchange polymer, and a calcium-sorbitol counterion, is used for the removal of excess potassium.1, 3, 5, 7

-In the initial phase of the study, 243 patients received patiromer.1, 3 Initial dosage of the drug was based on baseline serum potassium concentration; patients with mild or moderate-to-severe hyperkalemia (baseline serum potassium concentration of 5.1 to less than 5.5 mEq/L or 5.5 to less than 6.5 mEq/L, respectively) received an initial patiromer dosage of 8.4 or 16.8 g daily, respectively, in 2 divided doses.1, 3 Dosage was adjusted based on serum potassium concentration on day 3 and at weeks 1, 2, and 3 to achieve and maintain concentrations in the target range of 3.8 to less than 5.1 mEq/L.1, 3 The mean patiromer dosage was 13 or 21 g daily in patients with mild or moderate-to-severe hyperkalemia, respectively.1, 3 The mean reduction in serum potassium concentration from baseline to week 4 was 1.01 mEq/L; 76% of patients had serum potassium concentrations within the target range at week 4.1, 3
+In the initial phase of the study, 243 adults (mean age 64 years, 58% men, 98% white) received patiromer.1, 3 Initial dosage of the drug was based on baseline serum potassium concentration; patients with mild or moderate-to-severe hyperkalemia (baseline serum potassium concentration of 5.1 to less than 5.5 mEq/L or 5.5 to less than 6.5 mEq/L, respectively) received an initial patiromer dosage of 8.4 or 16.8 g daily, respectively, in 2 divided doses.1, 3 Dosage was adjusted based on serum potassium concentration on day 3 and at weeks 1, 2, and 3 to achieve and maintain concentrations in the target range of 3.8 to less than 5.1 mEq/L.1, 3 The mean patiromer dosage was 13 or 21 g daily in patients with mild or moderate-to-severe hyperkalemia, respectively.1, 3 The mean reduction in serum potassium concentration from baseline to week 4 was 1.01 mEq/L; 76% of patients had serum potassium concentrations within the target range at week 4.1, 3

 Efficacy of patiromer in reducing serum potassium concentration is maintained with continued use.1, 5 In a phase 2, open-label, dose-ranging study in 304 hyperkalemic patients with chronic kidney disease and type 2 diabetes mellitus who were receiving drugs that inhibit the renin-angiotensin-aldosterone system, the effect of patiromer on serum potassium concentration was maintained during continued therapy for periods of up to 52 weeks.1, 5 The mean patiromer dosage during the study was 14 g daily in patients with a baseline serum potassium concentration of greater than 5 to 5.5 mEq/L who received an initial dosage of 8.4 g daily in 2 divided doses and was 20 g daily in those with a baseline serum potassium concentration of greater than 5.5 to 6 mEq/L who received an initial dosage of 16.8 g daily in 2 divided doses.1, 5

-Patiromer should not be taken in its dry form.1 The powder should be mixed with water immediately prior to administration to form an oral suspension.1 The entire contents of the packet(s) containing patiromer should be emptied into a glass or cup containing 40 mL of water.1 The mixture should be stirred and then an additional 40 mL of water should be added to the suspension.
-1 The suspension should again be stirred thoroughly and more water may be added to achieve the desired consistency.1 The suspension should be administered immediately after preparation.1 If powder remains in the glass after initial administration, more water should be added and the mixture should be stirred and then administered immediately; this should be repeated, as needed, until the entire dose is administered.1
+Patiromer powder should be mixed with water immediately prior to administration to form an oral suspension.1 The entire contents of the packet(s) containing patiromer should be emptied into a glass or cup containing 40 mL of water.1 The mixture should be stirred and then an additional 40 mL of water should be added to the suspension.1 The suspension should again be stirred thoroughly and more water may be added to achieve the desired consistency.1 The suspension should be administered immediately after preparation.1 If powder remains in the glass after initial administration, more water should be added and the mixture should be stirred and then administered immediately; this should be repeated, as needed, until the entire dose is administered.1

 Dosage of patiromer sorbitex calcium is expressed in terms of patiromer.1

-The recommended initial adult dosage of patiromer is 8.4 g once daily.1 Serum potassium concentration should be monitored, and the dosage of patiromer may be increased (in 8.4-g increments at intervals of 1 week or longer, up to a maximum dosage of 25.2 g once daily) or reduced based on the serum potassium concentration and desired target range.1
+In adults, the recommended initial dosage of patiromer is 8.4 g orally once daily; dosage may be increased or decreased as necessary based on serum potassium concentrations, in 8.4-g increments at intervals of 1 week or longer, up to a maximum dosage of 25.2 g once daily.1

 Dosage adjustments are not necessary in patients with renal impairment.1